Link Your Mailbox to Apollo

 Why can't I connect my mailbox?

 Nylas Mail, Apollo's third-party provider for non-Gmail email syncs, doesn't support connecting to mailbox accounts via POP/POP3.
-Check with your provider's support team to see if your domain is set up under POP/POP3 as default.
-Most mail providers who support POP3 also support the IMAP standard and can connect to Apollo via SMTP.
-Nylas Mail also supports the SMTP standard.
+Check with your mailbox provider to see if your domain is set up under POP/POP3 as default.
+The vast majority of mailbox providers who support POP3 also support IMAP, and you can connect to Apollo with IMAP.
+Nylas also supports SMTP.

 Check with your colleagues